Yuli Gurriel Player Props: Marlins vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.61 team ERA ranks 24th across all MLB pitching staffs.
+- The Nationals have the 24th-ranked team ERA across all MLB pitching staffs (4.64).

-- Nationals pitchers combine to surrender the fifth-most home runs in baseball (92 total, 1.4 per game).
+- Nationals pitchers combine to rank 25th in baseball in home runs allowed (93 total, 1.3 per game).

-- In his most recent appearance on Sunday against the Atlanta Braves, the righty threw five innings, allowing two earned runs while surrendering seven hits.
+- The lefty's most recent time out came on Wednesday against the Houston Astros, when he tossed five innings, surrendering two earned runs while allowing four hits.

-- In 13 games this season, the 31-year-old has a 4.11 ERA and 7.1 strikeouts per nine innings, while allowing a batting average of .264 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.